Is your dog starting to feel the heat?

 We don’t want you to waste money buying the wrong things for your dog, so we’ve rounded up the best cooling mats, beds jackets and vests and tested them on our panel of real pooches – from tiny Chihuahuas to a giant mountain dog.

-Read the reviews to find out what we thought and – more importantly – which ones our canine co-workers highly recommend.
+Now read the individual reviews to find out what we thought and – more importantly – which ones our canine co-workers highly recommend.

 Our expert panel